skyfe79/Awesome/README.md

 ## TypeScript

+- [editable](https://github.com/editablejs/editable) - Editable is an extensible rich text editor framework that uses custom renderers for rendering, instead of the contenteditable attribute, thus avoiding compatibility issues across browsers and platforms.
+It focuses on stability, controllability, and performance.
+- [mantine-contextmenu](https://github.com/icflorescu/mantine-contextmenu) - A lightweight yet customizable context-menu for your Mantine applications, with a succinct API and dark-theme support.
+- [mantine-datatable](https://github.com/icflorescu/mantine-datatable) - A table component for your Mantine data-rich applications, supporting asynchronous data loading, column sorting, custom cell data rendering, row context menus, dark theme, and more.
 - [tauri-ui](https://github.com/agmmnn/tauri-ui) - 🦀Modern desktop app template with shadcn/ui, Tauri 2, Next.js 13, Tailwind.
 - [gatsby-starter-lumen](https://github.com/alxshelepenok/gatsby-starter-lumen) - A constantly evolving and thoughtful architecture for creating static blogs with Gatsby.
 - [AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.